 - Has worked in state procurement since 2008; currently the Chief Procurement Officer for the Oklahoma Department of Environmental Quality.

 - Prior to joining state service, was a consultant with an international educational not-for-profit foundation traveling to universities throughout the United States and Canada providing training to student groups in organizational behavior, leadership development and finances.

 Dr. Ethan Lindsey - Fourth Congressional District

 - Board certified Child and Adolescent Psychiatrist who has been in practice for thirty (30) years.

 - Medical Director of Positive Changes, an organization that provides community based partial hospital services to children and adolescents.

 - Received B.S. in Industrial Engineering and Management from Oklahoma State University.

-- Has been CEO of Funds For Learning, a nationwide consulting firm that specializes in regulatory compliance with the federal E-rate funding program for schools and libraries, since 1997.
+- CEO of Funds For Learning, a nationwide consulting firm that specializes in regulatory compliance with the federal E-rate funding program for schools and libraries, since 1997.

 - Volunteers as the Vice-chair of Great Expectations, a not-for-profit organization that provides school district leadership training and classroom professional development for educators.

 - Before joining Funds For Learning, was a Telecommunications Analyst for Monte R. Lee & Co., where he conducted preliminary design and cost estimates, traffic estimates, and system optimization for telecommunications networks.